A-Wrong/MyShoppingCart/README.md

 # My Shopping Cart

 My Shopping Cart is a model of e-commerce website created by using django framework.
-This site has ability to add items to cart, remove items from cart, search products, place order, track order based on order no. and email id.
-It is in developmental phase and still few things need to be corrected and added.
+This site has ability to add items to cart, remove items from cart, search products, place order, clear cart, track order based on order no. and email id, contact form etc. I really learned a lot along with the fun while working on this Project.
+I will keep trying to enhance its features in the future.

+## Technologies Used :

+1) sqlLite3
+2) bootstrap 4
+3) html
+4) JavaScript
+5) jQuery
+6) CSS
+7) Python

 ## Installation :